v4lli/zpa2ics/README.md

 # zpa2ical scraper

-Scrapes the new HM ZPA system and converts the weekly plan to an iCalendar file.
+Scrapes the new [HM FK07](http://www.cs.hm.edu/) ZPA system and converts the personalized weekly time table to an iCalendar feed file.  iCal feeds are compatible with almost all calendar systems (including Gmail) as well as most calendar apps.

 ![Calendar view example](/ical.png)